LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 The neural network estimator is an unsophisticated implementation and is not meant to be a competitive algorithm.
 Instead, it is used as a simple example code and a baseline against which to test.
-This method constructs a model using `sklearn.neural_network.MLPRegressor` to build a neural network trained on one magnitude (set by the `ref_band` configuration parameter) and all of the colors from the training data, though it first regularizes the data using `sklearn.preprocessing.StandardScaler.transform`.
+This method constructs a model using :py:class:`sklearn.neural_network.MLPRegressor` to build a neural network trained on one magnitude (set by the `ref_band` configuration parameter) and all of the colors from the training data, though it first regularizes the data using :py:func:`sklearn.preprocessing.StandardScaler.transform`.

 The network is set up using two hidden layers of size twelve, and a hyperbolic tangent activation function.
-The estimation stage produces a Gaussian redshift PDF by running the `MLPRegressor`'s `predict` method to estimate the mean redshift.
-A configuration parameter, `width` is used to set the width of the Gaussian PDF, which is scaled by (1+z) to increase with redshift, since the uncertainty in wavelength, which directly translates to photo-z uncertainty, scales with (1+z).
+The estimation stage produces a Gaussian redshift PDF by running the :py:class:`MLPRegressor`'s :py:func:`predict` method to estimate the mean redshift.
+A configuration parameter, `width` is used to set the width of the Gaussian PDF, which is scaled by :math:`(1+z)` to increase with redshift, since the uncertainty in wavelength, which directly translates to photo-z uncertainty, scales with :math:`(1+z)`.

 .. autoclass:: rail.estimation.algos.sklearn_neurnet.SklNeurNetInformer
     :noindex: